Life Story | Birth | Early Life | Married Life | Later Years | Children |

 Early Life

 On the 27th May 1846, by which time he was almost 19, he enlisted with 1st Dragoon Guards at Burton on Trent, where his parents were then living, misstating his age as 21 in the process.
 In January 1847, while he was serving on despatch duty in Ireland where the potato famine was then raging, he was thrown from a horse.
 Two years later, the complications brought about by this accident were to bring his military career to an end when he was discharged unfit for service on the 29th May 1849.
 He had reached the rank of Lance Corporal and his discharge document stated he "was an extremely well conducted soldier".
+It must have been a great disappointment for John to have to abandon the career he had wanted to follow and in which he had shown such promise.
+Although no photographs of John have come to light so far, his military papers give us a little information on his appearance - he was 5ft 9.5ins tall, fair skinned, with light brown hair and hazel eyes.

 The 1851 census return shows John then aged 23, back home again with his parents in Burton on Trent and without employment.
 Later that year, he embarked on a second career as master of the workhouse at Ashby-de-la-Zouch, which is about 8 miles south east of Burton-on-Trent.